toneflix/laravel-dbconfig/README.md

 <!-- ![GitHub Actions](https://github.com/toneflix/laravel-dbconfig/actions/workflows/run-tests.yml/badge.svg) -->

-A Laravel package that allows you to configure your app using database entries with support for Arrays and files.
 A Laravel package that enables app configuration using database entries with support for arrays and files.
 Includes support for single and multiple file uploads, custom tables, and a `dbconfig` helper function.

 ## Features